-Reasonable compatibility refers to the process and result of reconciling discrepancies between an individual's self-attestation about his non-financial and financial information and the information reported by the federal data hub.
+Reasonable compatibility refers to the process and result of reconciling discrepancies between an individual's self-attestation about his non-financial and financial information and the information reported by the federal data hub or other electronic data source.

 2. Reasonable Compatibility Standard